-Once the call is over, Meetings will provide automated action items and call notes that reps can access through theapp.
-"For example, by integrating with Outlook and Gmail, we can pull the meeting attendees and see which ones aren't already in your CRM and suggest people to go add into your CRM," Camplejohn said.
-"Or we can suggest a followup step or even information that you might want to send out."
+Once the call is over, Meetings will provide automated action items and call notes that reps can access through the Salesforce Anywhere app.
+“For example, by integrating with Outlook and Gmail, we can pull the meeting attendees and see which ones aren’t already in your CRM and suggest people to go add into your CRM,” Camplejohn said.
+“Or we can suggest a followup step or even information that you might want to send out.”

 Salesforce Meetings with be compatible with all leading video conferencing clients.
 “What we’re really doing is we’re using the camera that’s built into your laptop and we’re creating a composited window inside of the browser tab,” Camplejohn said.
 “So when you want to launch a Salesforce Meetings experience, all you’re doing is sharing that tab that’s combining the video coming directly from your camera and your presentation materials.”